Skip to content

 Pros:

-• 11,000 starting watts is the highest on this list
+• 20-hour runtime at quarter load is the longest on this list

 Cons: